longturn/freeciv21/docs/Manuals/client-manual.rst

 Show Detailed Combat Information
     Enables or Disables populating the :guilabel:`Battle Log` widget.
-When enabled you will see a widget appear on the screen (typically in the upper left corner) after a combat occurs in your nation's vision.
+When enabled you will see a widget appear on the screen (typically in the upper left corner) after combat occurs in your nation's vision.
     Your nation's vision is all map tiles that are visible to your nation, either natively or via shared vision treaty with an ally or team mate.
-The figure below gives an example of 3 events.
+The figure below gives an example of 3 combat events.

     .. _Battle Log:
     .. figure:: /_static/images/gui-elements/battle-log.png